t3knoid/homelab/runbook_ansible_template.md

 # 🏃 [Service Name] Runbook

-This runbook provides **step-by-step instructions to deploy or update [Service Name]** in your Home Lab.
+This runbook provides **step-by-step instructions to deploy or update [Service Name]** in the Home Lab.
 It references the corresponding Ansible playbook and ensures consistency, verification, and version control.

 ---